University of Massachusetts Minuteman Marching Band: Percussion

-The Minuteman Marching Band's percussion section is widely considered to be one of the best in the nation.
-The UMass Drumline has helped to build a national reputation for their dedication, skill, and hard work that is paralleled by few others in the nation.
 The percussion section was most notably instructed by DCI hall-of-famer Thom Hannum until 2021 when Ian Hale was named the new head of percussion.
-Hannum is best known for his work in Drum Corps International, as well as being a clinician and author of percussive technique books.

 The UMass Drumline is also known for many of its alumni who have branched out into many teaching and writing opportunities in percussive arts throughout the nation.
 This includes Hale who has worked with Madison Scouts, Carolina Crown, Cadets Drum and Bugle Corps, and Boston Crusaders Drum and Bugle Corps prior to his role as head of percussion and associate director.